MDR Services

 An illegal attempt to obtain sensitive information.
 This can include your passwords and credit card details.
 Integrity360 tip – Phishing remains the most common form of cyber-attack.
 Always check the source of an email and avoid clicking on emails and attachments that don’t look legit.
 Look out for misspellings and grammar issues in the messages as this is a common sign of a phishing attempt.

-the practice of downloading and distributing copyrighted content digitally without permission, such as music or software.
+The practice of downloading and distributing copyrighted content digitally without permission, such as music or software.

 Organisation-wide rules that govern the acceptable use of computing resources, security practices, and guiding development of operational procedures.